Rescuers in Lebanon recover more bodies days after blast

-At least three more bodies have been recovered in the last 24 hours, bringing the death toll to 149, according to authorities.
+At least four more bodies have been recovered in the last 24 hours, and authorities say the death toll has risen to 149.
 The blast shredded a large grain silo, devastated neighbourhoods near the port and left several city blocks littered with glass and rubble.

-French and Russian rescue teams with dogs were searching the port area on Friday, the day after French President Emmanuel Macron paid a visit to the site, promising aid and vowing to press for reforms by Lebanon’s long-entrenched political leaders.
+French and Russian rescue teams with dogs were searching the port area on Friday, the day after French President Emmanuel Macron paid a visit to the site, promising aid while demanding reform from Lebanon’s long-entrenched political leaders.

 The blast was apparently caused by the ignition of 2,750 tons of ammonium nitrate, a chemical used for explosives and fertilizer, that had been stored at the port since it was confiscated from an impounded cargo ship in 2013.